-Return from Texas

-Mrs. Eugene Laird and two children

-Eugene and Wanda Rose, returned

-from an a extended visit with relatives

-in Tex as.
-Mrs. Laird was accom-

-there by her sister, Mrs. Harry

-of Phoenix, who also return-

-same time.

-ou ac u ie same time.
+Return from Texas Mrs. Eugene Laird and two children Eugene and Wanda Rose, returned from an extended visit with relatives in Texas.
+Mrs. Laird was accompanied there by her sister, Mrs. Harry Hendrix of Phoenix, who also returned at the same time.

-Entertain Relatives Mrs. Eugene Laird has as her house guests her brother, Wilburn Hudman and family and niece, Miss Ruby Hudman, from Bronte, Texas and sister, Mrs. Harry Hendrix of Phoenix.
+Mrs. Eugene Laird has as her house guests her brother, Wilburn Hudman and family and niece, Miss Ruby Hudman, from Bronte, Texas and sister, Mrs. Harry Hendrix of Phoenix.